 The CNA:

-Consults with the Commission in developing standards for job customizations, PCEPs and career advancement programs.
+Consults with the Commission in developing Program standards for job individualizations, PCEPs, and career advancement programs for participating employees.

-Effectively implements the Commission’s standards regarding job customizations, PCEPs and career advancement programs, including through a recommended phase-in schedule for the NPAs and the provision of technical assistance.
+Effectively implements the Commission’s expectations and Program standards regarding job individualizations, PCEPs, and career advancement programs for participating employees, including through the provision of technical assistance and, as appropriate, financial resources.

+Recommends to the Commission appropriate phase-in timelines for NPAs to achieve the expectations set forth in this guidance.

 The NPAs:

-Comply with the Commission’s standards on job customizations, PCEPs, and career advancement programs.
+Comply with the expectations and Program standards regarding the provision of job individualizations, PCEPs, and career advancement programs for participating employees in the Program.

+Maintain a system that includes records and data on the job individualization, PCEPs, and career advancement programs.

 6. POLICY

+In General:

-AbilityOne jobs should provide quality employment opportunities and, where desired by participating employees, should serve as a springboard to additional employment opportunities.
+AbilityOne jobs are expected to provide quality employment opportunities for participating employees in the Program and, where desired by such employees, serve as a springboard to additional employment opportunities for those employees.

-A participating employee should receive a job customization to ensure that the job meets the skills and interests of the employee and to ensure that the accommodations and/or job supports employee needs are clearly identified.
+Job individualizations ensure that participating employees work in jobs that meet their capacities, interests, and goals, and in which any necessary reasonable accommodations and/or significant job supports have been clearly identified.

-Participating employees should receive the benefit of a PCEP.
-The Commission recognizes that participating employees will have different desires with regard to job advancement and the PCEP should reflect those individual choices.

-An NPA should provide PCEPs through its own resources (if available), through assistance provided by the CNA ((if available) or through use of federal, state or local government resources, including the Social Security Administration, Medicaid Home and Community Based Services, state vocational rehabilitation agencies, and the Veterans Administration.

-If an NPA is unable to provide PCEPs due to a lack of resources, the NPA should follow the procedures established pursuant to Section 7.

-An NPA shall make available to participating employees a career advancement program.
-The NPA shall establish this program with its own resources (if available), with assistance provided by the CNA ((if available) or through use of federal, state, or local government resources, including the Social Security Administration, Medicaid Home and Community Based Services, state vocational rehabilitation agencies, and the Veterans Administration.

-If an NPA is unable to provide a career advancement program because of a lack of resources, the NPA should follow the procedures established pursuant to Section 7.
+PCEPs ensure that the desires of participating employees are reflected in an employment plan centered around the individual’s employment goals.

+A career advancement program ensures that participating employees are provided pathways to, and supports for, upward and outward employment.

+CNAs:

 The CNAs are essential partners in effectuating this policy.
 Towards that end, the CNAs shall:

-Consult with the Commission in developing standards for job customizations, PCEPs, and career advancement programs;
+Consult with the Commission in developing standards for job individualizations, PCEPs, and career advancement programs.

-Educate NPAs regarding the standards of job customizations, PCEPs, and career advancement programs;
+Educate NPAs regarding the standards of job individualizations, PCEPs, and career advancement programs.

-Educate NPAs on available resources to carry out job customizations, PCEPs, and career advancement programs;
+Educate NPAs on available federal, state, local, community, and CNA resources to carry out job individualizations, PCEPs, and career advancement programs, and assist NPAs in obtaining such resources.

-Partner with NPAs in developing implementation plans and timelines for providing job customizations, PCEPs, and career advancement programs;
+Partner with NPAs in developing implementation plans and timelines for providing job individualizations, PCEPs, and career advancement programs for participating employees and make recommendations to the Commission regarding phased-in timelines for specific NPAs.

-collect and evaluate data on an NPA’s progress in providing job customizations, PCEPs, and career advancement programs and on the resources that have been used to provide those programs; and
+Collect and evaluate records and data on an NPA’s progress in providing job individualizations, PCEPs, and career advancement programs for participating employees, and on the resources that have been used to provide those programs.

-Share the data and evaluations described in subsection (v) with the Commission in a mutually agreeable electronic format.
+Share the records, data, and evaluations described in subsection (v) with the Commission in an electronic format that the Commission can directly and fully access.

+NPAs:

-(i) Participating NPAs shall:
+Participating NPAs shall:

-Comply with the Commission’s standards on job customizations, PCEPs, and career advancement programs.

-Be well versed in the standards of job customizations, PCEPs, and career advancement programs.
+Be well versed in the standards of job individualizations, PCEPs, and career advancement programs for participating employees.

-Comply with inspections, requests for data, and other requests of the CNA and the Commission.

-Partner with the CNAs in developing implementation plans and timelines for providing job customizations, PCEPs, and career advancement programs.
+Partner with the CNAs in developing implementation plans and phase-in timelines if needed for providing job individualization, PCEPs, and career advancement programs to participating employees.

+Provide participating employees with job individualizations, PCEPs, and career advancement programs consistent with the Program standards and in accordance with a phase-in period if approved by the Commission.

+Seek out all available federal, state, local, community, and CNA resources for the provision of job individualizations, PCEPs and career advancement programs.

+Comply with inspections, requests for records and data, and other requests of the CNA and the Commission.

 7. PROCEDURES

-The Commission, in consultation with the CNAs and subject matter experts, will develop standards for job customizations, PCEPs, and career advancement programs.
+The Commission, in consultation with the CNAs and subject matter experts, will develop standards for job individualizations, PCEPs, and career advancement programs.

-The standards will include details on the professionals qualified to engage in such activities, the necessary components of each activity to be effective, the timing at which each activity shall take place and how often the activities shall take place, and any other items that the Commission deems appropriate.
+The standards will include requirements regarding the professionals qualified to engage in such activities, the necessary components of each activity to be effective, the timing of which each activity shall take place and how often the activities shall take place, and any other items that the Commission deems appropriate.